Protoalliance/vindinium-client/README.md

 ![Build status](https://travis-ci.org/bstempi/vindinium-client.svg)

+This is a fork of brianstempin's vindinium-client repo.
+We will likely make changes to both the structure of the  project as well as to the bots he originally created.

 ## Overview

 This is a simple Java client for the [Vindinium](http://vindinium.org) game.
 Vindinium is a simple game played by an AI via HTTP that I found via Reddit.